Eat the Rainbow: How to Follow a Colorful Path to Better Health

 Blue and purple

 Blue and purple plant foods, such as blueberries, blackberries, grapes and eggplants, are rich in anthocyanins, a class of flavonoids responsible for their vibrant hues.
-These compounds have been studied for their potential health benefits in humans, particularly concerning memory enhancement, inflammation reduction, cardiovascular and brain health, and overall well-being.
+These compounds have been studied for their potential health benefits, particularly concerning memory enhancement, inflammation reduction, cardiovascular and brain health, and overall well-being.

 Anthocyanins can cross the blood-brain barrier and localize in brain regions associated with learning and memory.
 Research has indicated that their antioxidant and anti-inflammatory properties may help preserve cognitive function and reduce the risk of neurodegenerative diseases.